onlabsorg/olojs/doc/swan.md

 map: f -> {mf: (x,xs) -> xs ; (f x, mf xs)}.mf
 ```

+#### enum X
+The `enum` function taken a value `X` and return its content, which is:

+* If X is a string, it returns the tuple of its characters
+* If X is a list, it return the tuple of its items
+* If X is a namespace, it return the tuple of its names
+* If X is of any other type, it returns X itself

 ## Comments
 Everything following a `#` symbol, up to the end of the line, is a comment and